mattsmitton/mattsmitton/_recipes/simple-ash-reshteh.md

 - Add lentils and cook, stirring occasionally, until beans are creamy but still hold their shape, and lentils are tender, 25–35 minutes (the soup may look a bit thick, but don’t fret; the greens will release liquid when they’re added, thinning the soup out a bit).
 - Add spinach, cilantro, parsley, and dill and cook until greens are just wilted and have slightly darkened, 4–6 minutes.
 - Stir in lemon juice; season with salt and pepper.
-- Divide soup among bowls and pour a tablespoon or two of Kahsk Substitute over soup.
+- Divide soup among bowls and pour a tablespoon or two of kashk Substitute over soup.
 Drizzle mint oil over soup, then top with charred onions.

 ---